Escape to Witch Mountain (1995 film)

-Disney's Escape to Witch Mountain, commonly referred to simply as Escape to Witch Mountain, is a 1995 American made-for-television fantasy-adventure film and a remake of the 1975 film of the same name.
+Escape to Witch Mountain is a 1995 American fantasy-adventure television film written and directed by Peter Rader.
+It is a remake of the 1975 film of the same name.
 The film was announced by American Broadcasting Company (ABC) in September 1994, as the third of four Disney film remakes to air on the channel, the other three being The Shaggy Dog, The Computer Wore Tennis Shoes, and Freaky Friday.
 The film was produced by Walt Disney Television and premiered on ABC on April 29, 1995, as an ABC Family Movie.

 Plot

-On the outskirts of a small town there is a rock formation called Witch Mountain rumored to possess mysterious powers.
-A young waitress, Zoe Moon (Perrey Reeves), witnesses infant twin children Anna and Danny appear behind the diner in a pillar of purple light, causing her to faint from shock.
-When a local hermit named Bruno (Brad Dourif) finds them in the bed of his truck, he moves Anna to the back of another nearby truck but is seen by Sheriff Bronson (Kevin Tighe) while carrying Danny and is told to freeze.
+On the outskirts of a small town stands a rock formation called Witch Mountain, rumored to possess mysterious powers.
+A young waitress, Zoe Moon, witnesses infant twin children Anna and Danny appear behind the diner where she works in a pillar of purple light, causing her to faint from shock.
+When a local hermit named Bruno finds them in the bed of his truck, he moves Anna to the back of another nearby truck but is seen by Sheriff Bronson while carrying Danny and is told to freeze.
 The truck containing Anna drives away before she is noticed, separating the two.

-Danny (Erik von Detten) spends the next nine years of his life between foster families and frequently runs away.
-After his latest attempt is thwarted, his frustrated social worker decides to leave him at an orphanage run by Lindsay Brown (Lynne Moody).
-He is reunited with Anna (Elisabeth Moss) when she saves him from Xander (Sam Horrigan), an older boy at the orphanage who has a soft spot for Anna.
+Danny spends the next nine years of his life between foster families and frequently runs away.
+After his latest attempt is thwarted, his frustrated social worker decides to leave him at an orphanage run by Lindsay Brown.
+He is reunited with Anna when she saves him from Xander, an older boy at the orphanage who has a soft spot for Anna.
 Neither Danny or Anna are initially aware of their relationship, despite performing identical odd mannerisms.
 However, their newly found proximity to one another reawakens their supernatural powers and they realize that they are siblings.
-When Edward Bolt (Robert Vaughn), a local magnate seeking to develop the nearby Witch Mountain, notices their powers, he decides to care for both of them as their foster father.
-Though Danny is happy with the development because he has his sister and a nice home, Anna is apprehensive about being adopted by Bolt and befriends Bolt's chauffeur, Luthor (Brad Dourif), who feels he has a connection to the twins.
+When Edward Bolt, a local magnate seeking to develop the nearby Witch Mountain, notices their powers, he decides to take them in.
+Though Danny is happy with the adoption because he has his sister and a nice home, Anna is apprehensive and befriends Bolt's chauffeur, Luthor, who feels he has a connection to the twins.